 With the reelection of George W. Bush in 2004, the war in Iraq continued to be a critical issue with the American public.
 But more important, Bush saw his reelection as a Conservative mandate, to which he continued many of the same policies he began in 2001.
 However, Bush overplayed his hand with this, and in the midterm elections of 2006, Democrats regained control of both houses of Congress for the first time since 1994.

 Barack Obama’s election in 2008 and reelection in 2012 reflected key demographic developments within the United States.
 Early in his first term, President Obama was able to respond to the economic crisis as well as secure passage of landmark legislation on health care and financial reform.
-President Obama, however, was not able to deliever on his promose of a “postpartisan” politics as political divisions deepened during his presidency.
+President Obama, however, was not able to deliver on his promise of a “postpartisan” politics as political divisions deepened during his presidency.
 After GOP gains in the 2010 elections, Republicans blocked many of President Obama’s initiatives.
-As of 2014, partisan gridelock remains the norm in the nation’s capital.
+As of 2014, partisan gridlock remains the norm in the nation’s capital.

 In the 1990s and early 2000s, the American economy underwent dynamic changes from an age of heavy industry to an age of computerized information and mass culture.
 The Internet helped fuel a new economy linked with the rest of the world.
 The benefits of the new wealth did not reach everyone, however, as the gaps between those with education and those without contributed to an increasingly severe inequality in Americans’ wealth and income.